TIBHannover/FAIR-R/_episodes/03-func-R.md

 ~~~
 {: .output}

-That looks right, so let's try centering our real data.
-We'll center the inflammation data from day 4 around 0:
+That looks right, so let's try centering our inflammation data from day 4 around 0:

 ~~~